 It is here that we first noticed what would be the common theme of SOCC- many of the golf holes share the same playing areas.
 In fact, the first eight holes all somehow share what one might call a single giant fairway.
 They all either cross over it diagonally, or play straight down, or, well, straight back.

 Those first eight holes also all offer amazing ocean views.
 The 198-yard par 3 6th hole is one of the greatest par 3’s we’ve ever seen.
 From the 5th green, you walk downhill to a tee box that rests directly at the ocean.
 You must then hit back uphill to a small green, all while carrying the ocean.
 I missed the green both times (once long right, once long left), but saved par each time!
 You better catch your breath from the uphill walk quickly, because the seventh is a 225-yard monster of a par 3!
-The first time I hit a hybrid into the bunker behind the green, and got up and down to save par.
-This could have been one of my best back to back pars of my life!
+The first time I hit a hybrid into the bunker behind the green and got up and down to save par.
+This could have been one of the best back-to-back pars of my life!

 After finishing 7, it is time to turn back and make your way towards the clubhouse.
 The eighth hole is an uphill 390-yard par 4 that plays much longer than its yardage.
 The first time we played it, I hit driver and had about 110 yards in.
 Even though it is uphill, I thought an easy wedge- which I easily left well short.
 Playing the hole the second time, I was determined not to leave my wedge short.
 Hitting from almost the same spot, and telling myself to not be short, I again left it 10 yards short.
 Both times we played the course, I made par on both the difficult par 3 6th and 7th holes, and both times I made bogey on the short par 4 eighth.
 Will I ever learn??!

-Our next favourite stretch of holes, and maybe our favourite and most unique holes we’ve ever played were the 250-yard par 4 15th, and the 305-yard par 4 16th.
+Our next favorite stretch of holes, and maybe our favorite and most unique holes we’ve ever played were the 250-yard par 4 15th and the 305-yard par 4 16th.
 Again, it isn’t the distance that captures your eye, but the layout.
 Let’s see if we can do these 2 holes justice….

-At 250-yards, the straight away par 4 Nordahl’s Reach narrows quickly from tee to green.
-In fact, once you reach the green, you are surrounded on both sides by jungle.
-So, the choices here are easy- you either hit the green, or leave it short, because anything left or right most likely won’t be found.
+At 250-yards, the straightaway par 4 Nordahl’s Reach narrows quickly from tee to green.
+In fact, once you reach the green, you are surrounded on both sides by a jungle.
+So, the choices here are easy- you either hit the green or leave it short because anything left or right most likely won’t be found.
 After putting out, you take a few steps uphill to the tee box of the 305-yard par 4 16th, appropriately named The Trees.
 After reaching the top, you turn around 180 degrees and hit directly over the 15th green.
 Literally, directly over the green!

 Home, the 299-yard par 4 18th hole that shares the same fairway as the third, plays straight uphill back ‘home’.
-With incredible sea and clubhouse views, Menekse mentioned that this was her favourite hole.
-Checking the scorecard, I see that she played it par, bogey- doesn’t that always help when picking a favourite hole?!
+With incredible sea and clubhouse views, Menekse mentioned that this was her favorite hole.
+Checking the scorecard, I see that she played it par, bogey- doesn’t that always help when picking a favorite hole?!

-The greens were some of the best we have every putted on- a truly perfect speed and ran true.
+The greens were some of the best we have ever putted on- a truly perfect speed and ran true.
 And, the cups were painted white, which we absolutely love!!!